 The falls are situated in the Pass of Leny near the village of Kilmahog.
 When in full spate they create a tremendous sight – and sound – for walkers on the 4.75-mile Callander to Falls of Leny Circuit.

 The Gaelic for Bracklinn is A’ Bhreac Linn, which means “dappled pool”.
-This tranquil spot boasting a sublime waterfall is found near the popular tourist town of Callander. *Please note that Bracklinn Bridge has been removed so the full Bracklinn Circuit walk cannot be completed.
-You can still walk to Bracklinn Falls but there is no access to the east side of the Falls.
+This tranquil spot boasting a sublime waterfall is found near the popular tourist town of Callander.
+Take a walk through native woodland to Bracklinn Falls and views to the gorge below, extend the route by following the Bracklinn Falls circuit.

 Tumbling from the “hanging valley” of Loch Arklet and into the main glaciated valley that holds Loch Lomond, this waterfall inspired the Inversnaid poem by 19th century poet Gerard Manley Hopkins.
 Enjoy a stroll to the waterfall on the Arklet Trail.